ashranbaig/LeetCodeByAshran/README.md

 # LeetCodeByAshran
-This repository is to provide solution to LeetCode problems in JAVA
+This repository is to provide solution to LeetCode problems in JAVA.
+These are problems that I personally solved, you can help me to improvise the solution.